section-engineering-education/engineering-education/content/articles/creating-a-flipped-box-card-in-android-jetpack-compose/index.md

 ![empty_proj](/engineering-education/creating-a-flipped-box-card-in-android-jetpack-compose/empty_proj.png)

 ### Step 2 - Creating a custom composable
-In this step, we will create a `Composable` that we will apply some `Canvas` operations.
-In your `MainActivity`, outside everything, define a `Composable` and name it `FlippedCard`.
+In this step, we will create a composable that we will apply some `Canvas` operations.
+In your `MainActivity`, outside everything, define a composable and name it `FlippedCard`.

 For the `Composable` we will define some arguments:
 - A `modifier` and give it a default `Modifier`.